Jane Eyre (character): Development

-Jane goes to Mr. Rochester and offers to take care of him as his nurse or housekeeper.
+Jane goes to Mr. Rochester and offers to take care of him as his nurse or housekeeper - a new power dynamic between the two with Rochester's reliance being entirely on Jane.
 He asks her to marry him and they have a quiet wedding, and after two years of marriage Rochester gradually gets his sight back – enough to see their firstborn son.

 Characteristics and conception

 Jane Eyre is described as plain, with an elfin look.
 Jane describes herself as, "poor, obscure, plain and little."
 Mr. Rochester once compliments Jane's "hazel eyes and hazel hair", but she informs the reader that Mr. Rochester was mistaken, as her eyes are not hazel; they are in fact green.

 It has been said that "Charlotte Brontë may have created the character of Jane Eyre as a means of coming to terms with elements of her own life."
 By all accounts, Brontë's "homelife was difficult."
 It is apparent that much of the poverty and social injustice (particularly towards women) that are prevalent in the novel, were also a part of Charlotte Brontë's life.
 Jane's school, Lowood, is said to be based on the Clergy Daughters School at Cowan Bridge, where two of Brontë's sisters, Maria and Elizabeth, died.
 Brontë declared, "I will show you a heroine as plain and as small as myself," in regards to creating Jane Eyre.

 When she was twenty, Brontë wrote to Robert Southey for his thoughts on writing.
 "Literature cannot be the business of a woman's life, and it ought not to be", he said.
 When Jane Eyre was published about ten years later, it was purportedly written by Jane, and called Jane Eyre: An Autobiography, with Currer Bell (Brontë) merely as editor.
 And yet, Brontë still published as Currer Bell, a man.